Machines we can trust, learn from and collaborate with

 Verifying autonomous systems

-Professor Lomuscio leads the Verification of Autonomous Systems research group.
-With support from a grant from the Defense Advanced Research Projects Agency’s Assured Autonomy programme, Professor Lomuscio and his group aim to provide guarantees that AI systems based on neural networks perform correctly even in safety-critical situations.
+Professor Lomuscio is the Imperial lead for the UK Research and Innovation (UKRI) Centre for Doctoral Training in Safe and Trusted Artificial Intelligence, which brings together experts from Imperial and King’s College London to train a new generation of researchers in AI and its ethical, legal and social implications.
+He also leads the Verification of Autonomous Systems research group.
+With support from a grant from the Defense Advanced Research Projects Agency’s Assured Autonomy programme, Professor Lomuscio and the group aim to provide guarantees that AI systems based on neural networks perform correctly even in safety-critical situations.

 Autonomous cars are one important example.
 “Recently, a self-driving Uber car crashed and killed a pedestrian who was wheeling a bicycle.
 This happened in spite of the fact that its sensors picked her up several seconds before the accident”, Professor Lomuscio says.
 “We need to ensure that behaviour like this doesn’t happen.”